Protocols

 Treating the closest node as a single target of push sync is fragile.
 If this peer has a badly-performing blockchain backend, slow or incomplete connectivity or is malicious, it may not spread the chunk and/or does not respond with a receipt.

-In this case, currently, the originator must retry the entire push-sync operation many times before the other peers within neighbourhood recognise the improper behaviour.
+In this case, currently, the originator must retry the entire push-sync operation many times before the other peers within neighborhood recognise the improper behaviour.

-In case of incomplete connectivity, the push sync protocol can end at a different branch of the neighbourhood than the retrieval protocol--causing the chunk not to be retrievable.
+In case of incomplete connectivity, the push sync protocol can end at a different branch of the neighborhood than the retrieval protocol--causing the chunk not to be retrievable.

 It should be noted that the pull sync protocol (may?) remedies this problem with a small time-delay.